communitybuildingcoders/Draft-Agreement/agreement.md

 ### CBCoders

 CBCoders represents and warrants that they have the right to enter into and perform this Agreement.
-CBCoders further represents and warrants that hthey have the right to utilize and distribute the designs created for Client and that such designs are not owned by anyone else to CBCoders’s knowledge.
+CBCoders further represents and warrants that they have the right to utilize and distribute the designs created for Client and that such designs are not owned by anyone else to CBCoders’s knowledge.
 In the event that CBCoders does not have these rights, CBCoders will repay any associated damages Client may experience or will take responsibility so that Client does not experience any damages.

 ### Client